waanin/waanin.github.io/_posts/2016-02-05-inside-cpu.md

 * content
 {:toc}

+>The article is converted from a PPT which was written by me in 2013 used to train our team software engineers.

 ##The Big Picture

-The computer’s CPU fetches, decodes, and executes program instructions.

 ![inside cpu]({{"/css/pics/inside_cpu/big_pic.png"}})